jovotech/jovo-framework/jovo-integrations/jovo-asr-azure/README.md

 # Microsoft Azure Speech to Text Integration

+> To view this page on the Jovo website, visit https://www.jovo.tech/marketplace/jovo-asr-azure

 Learn how to use the Microsoft Azure Speech to Text service as ASR (automatic speech recognition) integration with the Jovo Framework.

 ## Installation